Mihr-un-nissa Begum: Marriage

 The marriage took place on 23 April 1621 and was performed at Ghiyas Beg's house.
 Here again, Jahangir, accompanied by the ladies of the imperial harem, joined in the celebrations.
-Several ceremonies were held, the putting on of henna took place in the home of Jahangir’s mother, Mariam-uz-Zamani, and the marriage feast itself took place in the home of Itimaduddaula.
+Several ceremonies were held, the putting on of henna took place at the home of Jahangir’s mother, Mariam-uz-Zamani, and the marriage feast itself took place at the home of Itimad-ud-daula.
 After eight gharis had elapsed of Thursday night, the wedding took place under favorable auspices.

 Muhammad Sharif Mutamid Khan, who observed the events first hand, believed that Nur Jahan's manoeuvrings were jeopardising the security of the state.
-On 13 September 1623, Mihr-un-nissa gave birth to the couple's only child, a daughter named Arzani Begum, also known as Lardili Begum and Wali Begum.
+On 4 September 1623, Mihr-un-nissa gave birth to the couple's only child, a daughter named Arzani Begum, also known as Lardili Begum and Wali Begum.

 When Jahangir died on 28 October 1627, her husband Shahryar ascended the throne at Lahore, as her mother Nur Jahan had desired.
 Shah Jahan ascended the throne on 19 January 1628, and on 23 January, he ordered the execution of Shahryar, Prince Daniyal Mirza's sons Tahmuras Mirza and Hoshang Mirza, and Prince Khusrau Mirza's sons Dawar Bakhsh Mirza, and Garshasp Mirza.
+By contrast, all of Nur Jahan's former power and authority at once drained away from the erstwhile queen, who now sank to a political nonentity.
+Coins stamped with her name were withdrawn from circulation.
+As a result, Nur Jahan, who created chaos with her intrigues in the last years of Jahangir's reign to protect her dominion and the future of her daughter, lost all her dominion and her desire to see her daughter as queen.